 - Look at Multiple Factors: Include enough input to account for 2-3 relevant variables.
 Whether you’re looking at rep performance, pipeline stage, deal age, or some other metric, be consistent in what and how you track your sales data.

 - Build an Effective Sales Stack: Ensure your sales team has the right technology to help them capture, manage, and analyze sales data.
 For example, a CRM platform that provides you with a visual pipeline and deal stage tracking can simplify sales forecasting immensely.

 - Use a Powerful CRM: Simplify data tracking, collection, and analysis with a robust CRM.
-A platform like Propeller will make it easy to manage your customer information, generate sales reports, and plug your data into the forecast model of your choice.
+A platform like Propeller will make it easy to manage your customer information, generate sales reports, and plug your data into the forecast model of your choice using sales forecasting software.